onihilist/GoWeb/README.md

     - $ make setup-env
     - $ make up

-If you want to restart to apply Golang changes :
+If you want to restart and apply Golang changes :

     - $ make restartapp

-If you want to restart to apply MariaDB changes :
+If you want to restart and apply MariaDB changes :

     - $ make restart